 Best for: Cotswolds character

 The building housing the Pantry was once Temple Guiting’s post office.
-It now offers two floors of space for customers who come to dine and mingle.
+It now offers two floors of space for customers who come to dine and mingle, which I think is wonderfully cute.

 12. Huffkins, various locations